- About Us

 A medical power of attorney will designate someone to make important medical decisions on your behalf if you should be unable to do so at any point in the future (due to, for instance, an accident, illness or coma).
 As with the financial power of attorney, a medical power of attorney:

-To get more information regarding your best estate planning options, contact a trusted estate planning lawyer in Denver at Phillips & Blow, PC.
-We are ready to help you develop, revise or administer an estate plan – and we can help you protect your interests at every step in the process.
+To get more information regarding your best estate planning options, contact a trusted estate planning lawyer in Denver at Colorado Estate Matters, Ltd. We are ready to help you develop, revise or administer an estate plan – and we can help you protect your interests at every step in the process.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.